 The farmers carry the bags of cherries, usually on their heads, to the next washing station.
 We realise how hard this work is by walking up the mountains to St. Goret, a 5 km path up to almost 1,6km altitude which you can only climb on foot.
 We also realise that the quality of Ugandan coffee is challenged by the farmers’ knowledge.
 The washing stations are filling the knowledge gap with pictographic presentations, explaining simple things to farmers, such as only to pick red, ripe cherries.
 Another challenge is that some farmers are not used to drinking coffee and therefore cannot tell what defines a quality coffee.
 Traditionally, people in Uganda are used to drinking tea; coffee was at one time considered a drug.
 This perception has slowly changed, and farmers have been invited to try their own coffee.

 We also learn that Western Uganda produces natural coffees, known as Drugars, with enchantingly interesting flavour profiles.
 One of the washing stations that we visit, Ihani, has also started experimenting with honey processing.
-The beans are not dry enough yet to cup them on this trip; however, we are keen to try these next year.
+The beans are not dry enough yet to cup them on this trip; however, we are keen to try these in the coming years.
 It will certainly take some trial and error before getting it right; nevertheless, we are pleased to see the eagerness of the Ugandan farmers to catch up with the specialty coffee world, and adopt new methods into their traditions.

 In total, we cup samples derived from 20 out of 33 washing stations, which deliver their dry parchments to the BJCU.